BACTERIOLOGY & FUNGAL TESTING LAB

 STANDARD TEST METHOD FOR QUANTIFICATION OF PSEUDOMONAS AERUGINOSA BIOFILM GROWN WITH HIGH SHEAR AND CONTINUOUS FLOW USING CDC BIOFILM REACTOR

-ASTM E2562 defines the parameters for growing Pseudomonas aeruginosa biofilm under high shear in a CDC Biofilm Reactor.
+ASTM E2562 defines the parameters for growing Pseudomonas aeruginosa biofilm under high shear in a CDC Biofilm Reactor, conducted in our specialised bacteria testing lab.
 The biofilm generated in the reactor is suitable for efficacy testing, allowing for treatment in situ or removal of test coupons for individual treatment.

 This is not an exhaustive list, if the method you’re looking for isn’t listed, contact us to discuss your specific needs.